 Etymology

-The word ‘faltering’ comes from the Middle English verb falteren, which meant “to stagger or stumble.”
-Its roots are uncertain, but it likely mimics the sound or motion of stumbling or hesitating.
+The word ‘faltering’ comes from the Middle English verb falteren, meaning “to stagger or stumble.”
+The exact origin is not fully certain, but the form appears to reflect the sound or feeling of struggling to keep steady.

 Example Sentences